Cover photo by tanvi sharma on Unsplash

 Those in favour of reusing plastics are working hard to find the top strategy to break those bonds and reclaim those precious resources locked into plastic.

-Mechanical recycling is lengthy and not effective to reach this goal.
+Mechanical recycling is lengthy and not effective in reaching this goal.
 The chemical twin, with additives to alter the structure of plastics, is costly.

 Here’s where a new form of recycling comes into the picture.